sidrashahbaz/specs/OrderEntry/manage-medication-order/create-new-medication-order.md

 2. System shows the relevant data including weight of the patient, allergies and history.
 3. Physician specifies symptoms, signs, and investigations.
 4. System will perform the following action:
-..a)It will show the list of medication,
+  * It will show the list of medication,
-..b)It will calculate the dosage of medication based on body mass index, age or defined medication protocols.
+  * It will calculate the dosage of medication based on body mass index, age or defined medication protocols.
 5. Physician selects the medication from the specified list and specifies the frequency and route of medication.
 6. System performs following actions:
-..a)validate information,
+  * validate information,
-..b)Investigate for any drug or allergy interactions.
+  * Investigate for any drug or allergy interactions.
 7. Physician will save the medication order.
 8. System will perform following actions:
-..a)It will record the time stamp of ordered medication,
+  * It will record the time stamp of ordered medication,
-..b)It will set medication status to active,
+  * It will set medication status to active,
-..c)It will send order to pharmacy along with order ID.
+  * It will send order to pharmacy along with order ID.

 __________________________________________________________
 **Alternate Flows**